RubensZimbres/Repo-2018/AWS SageMaker/README.md

 ! docker login -u abc -p abc12345 http://abc123
 ```

 Associate the task created with the cluster.
-Set up permissions in your ECS repository.
+Set up permissions in your ECS repository and also EC2, ECS and SageMaker.
 In the same Jupyter notebook, run:

 ```
 ! docker run -i -t 1234567.dkr.ecr.us-east-1.amazonaws.com/decision-trees